Muliro1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. chmod u+x hello gives x permission to the owner of the hello file.
 7. chmod ugo+x add execute permission for everybody on the hello file.
 8. chmod u+x,g+x,o+r hello
+9. chmod 007 only other users permissions, nothing for owner nad group.